Coorbit spaces associated to integrably admissible dilation groups: Introduction

 \subsection{Organization}

 The paper is organized as follows.
-In Section \ref{sec:wavelet_integrably} the class of integrably admissible dilation groups is introduced.
-Moreover, several important properties of their associated wavelet transforms are obtained.
+In Section \ref{sec:wavelet_integrably} the class of integrably admissible dilation groups is introduced Moreover, several important properties of their associated wavelet transforms are obtained.
 Section \ref{sec:coorbit} is devoted to the coorbit spaces associated to integrably admissible dilation groups and their basic properties.
-In particular, it is demonstrated that the standard results on discretization of convolution operators can be applied in the setting of reducible representations to obtain results on Banach frames and atomic decompositions in the coorbit space.
-Section \ref{sec:decomposition} consists of preliminary results needed for the realization of a coorbit space as a decomposition space.
-The actual identification is carried out in Section \ref{sec:identification}.
-Examples (of classes of) coorbit spaces associated with integrably admissible dilation groups are provided in \ref{sec:examples}.
-In particular, it is shown that the coorbit spaces considered in this paper coincide with the original coorbit spaces in the setting of discrete series representation.
+In particular, it is demonstrated that the standard results on discretization of convolution operators can be applied to discretize the reproducing formula and obtain atomic decompositions.
+Section \ref{sec:decomposition} consists of the construction of induced covers and an explicit partition of unity subordinate to such covers.
+The identification of a coorbit space as a Besov-type decomposition space is carried out in Section \ref{sec:identification}.
+Examples (of classes of) coorbit spaces associated with integrably admissible dilation groups are provided in Section \ref{sec:examples}.
+In particular, it is shown that the coorbit spaces considered in this paper coincide with the original coorbit spaces provided that the quasi-regular representation is a discrete series representation.